honhwa/Roslynator/docs/cli/declarations-command.md

 **`[--empty-line-between-members]`**

 Indicates whether an empty line should be added between two member declarations.
-Default value is `false`.

 **`[--format-base-list]`**

 Indicates whether a base list should be formatted on a multiple lines.
-Default value is `false`.

 **`[--format-constraints]`**

 Indicates whether constraints should be formatted on a multiple lines.

-Default value is `false`.
+**`[--format-parameters]`**

+Indicates whether parameters should be formatted on a multiple lines.

 **`[--ignored-names]`** `<FULLY-QUALIFIED-METADATA-NAMES-TO-IGNORE>`